My Account

 RMDs and 529s: The Basics

 Required Minimum Distributions.
 People in Traditional IRAs and employer-sponsored retirement plans must take out a percentage of their balance when they reach age 73.
 (This change went into effect January 1, 2023.
 If you turned 72 in 2022 or earlier, you’ll need to continue taking RMDs.)
+RMDs can provide income in retirement and allow the government to tax the money instead of it staying tax-deferred indefinitely.
+Amounts are based on your retirement plan balance and your life expectancy.

 529 Education Savings Plans.
 529 plans offer tax benefits to help save for education expenses.
-They originally only covered higher education like college but have been expanded to K-12, apprenticeships and student loan repayment.1,2,3 The earnings grow tax-deferred at the federal and state level and can be withdrawn tax-free for qualified educational expenses.1 Some states also offer a state tax deduction for contributions to a 529 plan.
+They originally only covered higher education like college but have been expanded to K-12, apprenticeships and student loan repayment.1,3,4 The earnings grow tax-deferred at the federal and state level and can be withdrawn tax-free for qualified educational expenses.1 Some states also offer a state tax deduction for contributions to a 529 plan.

 Three Smart Reasons to Use RMDs to Fund 529 Plans